kandadaboggu/jr.com-hpstr/_posts/2014-10-16-new-binaries-in-yosemite.md

 sudo discoveryutil configinterfaces     # Current IP configurations for each interface.  something like a reformatted ipconfig or ifconfig
 {% endhighlight %}

 **dnctl** - this command forces your machine to work on a poor network for testing.
-The man page gives you a checklist (things to think about), variable flag options, and some examples.
+[The man page](x-man-page://8/dnctl) gives you a checklist (things to think about), variable flag options, and some examples.

 **firmwarepasswd** - I'm guessing this will now be the default for setting your firmware password on devices and ```setregproptool``` will no longer be used.
 Update your scripts!

 **sysadminctl** - New command line tool to manipulate local users.
 You can add, delete, password update, reset passwords for local accounts.
 Unfortunately there is no man page.
 I haven't tested this fully to see how it handles directory accounts (AD or OD).

 **unsetpassword** - set password to blank, needing a new pass.
-From the man page:
+From the help page:

 > Performs the following actions on the current user's record and then shuts down the system:
  1. Sets the password to blank.